DorianLeci/Internship-5-FestivalDB/README.md

 Internship-5-FestivalDB
 ```

-After creating database and running all scripts in main directory (after you type ```cd Internship-5-FestivalDB```) you must create python virtual enviroment so you can install requirements for running "script.py" which automatically inserts data from json to created database.
+After creating database and running SqlCreationScript and TriggerFunctions (after you type ```cd Internship-5-FestivalDB```) you must create python virtual enviroment in main directory so you can install requirements for running "script.py" which automatically inserts data from json to created database.

 Steps: